 (5) Even if disqualification because of a notice of disqualification served under the Road Traffic Act 1974 section 103 before the transition day has not taken effect before that day, the disqualification takes and has effect as specified in the notice and that section applies to the disqualification as if it had not been repealed.

-(6) The reference in the Road Traffic Act 1974 section 76(1ac) to a person being disqualified under Part VI does not include a person disqualified by a notice of disqualification served under the Road Traffic Act 1974 section 103 before the transition day.
+(6) The reference in the Road Traffic Act 1974 section 76(1ac) to a person being disqualified under Part VIA does not include a person disqualified by a notice of disqualification served under the Road Traffic Act 1974 section 103 before the transition day.

+[Regulation 10 amended in Gazette 24 Apr 2009 p.
+1388.]

 Part 4 — Repeal

 11. Repeal